amehrabi67/TDCM-ASEE-2025/README.md

 ## Citation

 Mehrabi, A., & Morphew, J. W. (2025).
 Uncovering the cognitive roots of misconceptions in physics education for engineering students through transitional diagnostic models.
 2025 Annual Conference of American Society of Engineering Education, Canada.
+Doi for code: 10.13140/RG.2.2.24540.30080